The Courage to Do It Anyway

 Support Matters

 Some of the most critical moments in my life came when someone chose not to shut me down.
-A professor who pushed me to sharpen my ideas instead of brushing them aside.
+A professor who pushed me to sharpen my ideas.
 A boss who trusted me with a project I probably wasn’t ready for.
 Friends who asked questions instead of saying, “Yeah, I wouldn’t do that.”

 Those moments mattered because they gave me room to grow.